 In the last 20 years it has been proven that no medicine:

-2. Transforms the patient into a completely new person, and allows them to recover their relationship to people like 5-HTP.
+2. Transforms the patient into a completely new person and allows them to recover their social life.

 3. It is completely safe, without any side effects.

 Are there any studies that have directly compared 5-HTP with antidepressants?

 Yes, there are.
 5-HTP is equal or better than normal antidepressants and the side effects are a lot less severe.
 The most significant study compared 5-HTP with fluvoxamine, a selective serotonin reuptake inhibitor (SSRI).

 The participants took either 5-HTP (100mg) or fluvoxamine (50mg) three times a day for six weeks.
 The group that took 5-HTP reduced their depression in a 60.7% versus a 56.1% in those who were given fluvoxamine.

 The percentage was slightly higher in the 5-HTP group (60.7% vs 56.1%).
 In addition, the response of the patients who took 5-HTP was also faster than that of the patients that took fluvoxamine.